manpep/manpep.github.io/_pages/about.md

 **February 2025:**	I was accepted as a member at the Nippon Foundation Scholars Association.

 **October 2024:**	I was selected as a Junior Associate Fellow at the NATO Defence College.

-**September 2024:**	I was elected as an Associate Fellow of the Royal Historical Society.